Published by Christina Riley. Last Updated on October 11, 2023.

 - Wayah Bald Tower and the trail leading to it are also within Nantahala National Forest.

-- When driving to Wayah Bald Tower, please add directions to your phone or GPS device beforehand.
+- When driving, please add the Wayah Bald Tower directions to your phone or GPS device beforehand.
 Phone signal is spotty and sometimes nonexistent in the area leading up to it.
 “Wayah Bald, Franklin, NC,” will get you to the right place.

 Wayah Bald Tower History (+ Fun Facts)

-- Wayah Bald (“Wayah is Cherokee for “wolf) is a mountain in the Nantahala National Forest near Franklin.
+- Wayah Bald (“Wayah is Cherokee for “wolf) is a mountain in the Nantahala National Forest near Franklin North Carolina.

 - Wayah Bald Tower is an old stone fire tower built in 1937 to protect the forest from fires and other dangers.